Praceel/AI-Mind-Perception_Uncanny-Valley_BPN/README.md

 # AI-Mind-Perception_Uncanny-Valley_BPN
 Master's thesis titled 'Humanizing Technology: Exploring the Uncanny Valley and Basic Psychological Needs in AI Mind Perception as Tools, Agents, and Experiencers'

+# Abstract
+Artificial Intelligence (AI), its breakthroughs and rapid integration in our life and society necessitates an in-depth exploration on how humans are perceiving them.
+This work delves to study the effect of AI mind perception as tool, agent, and experiencer on the Uncanny effect and basic psychological needs fulfillment.
+Drawing on the established psychological theories, including Theory of Mind, Uncanny valley theory, Self Determination theory, and theories on Human-Computer Interaction, this study aims to provide a comprehensive analysis.
+We aim to validate that AI's capacity to feel (experience) elicit stronger feeling of eeriness than its capacity for planning and self-control (agency).
+We use Basic Psychological needs for technological use (BPN-TU) scale to study the effect of AI's mind perception in basic psychological needs fulfillment.
+The study adopts an online experiment using survey questionnaire to measure users' perceptions towards an AI system named Maya presented in the healthcare context.
+The findings of this research are anticipated to provide valuable insights into the humanization of technology, offering practical implications for the design and deployment of human-centered, trustworthy and responsible AI systems.